This is a follow-up article to 7 Qualities of a Great Sales Coach. Here are seven more qualities to help you become a great sales coach:

 6. They clearly communicate their expectations.

-Clearly define and communicate your expectations to every sales rep. This is the standard by which you will evaluate their performance and coach them.
+A great sales coach clearly defines and communicates their expectations to every sales rep. This is the standard by which to evaluate their performance and coach them.
 Ambiguous standards erode your ability to coach since your reps are unclear of specific activities, goals and objectives.
 For example, if your sales rep must generate leads, then be very clear about your Ideal Customer Profile.
 They need to know exactly whom they should call on and why.
 They should avoid low probability buyer outside of your target market.
-Otherwise, you end up with pipelines full of junk and low closing ratios.
+Otherwise, you end up with pipelines full of unqualified buyers and low closing ratios.

 7. They are the first to celebrate their sales reps’ wins.

 Too often people feel unappreciated.
-Recognizing wins is a great motivator for some sales reps.
-They crave recognition for their results.
+A great sales coach acknowledges wins helping to motivate their sales reps.
+Most crave recognition for their results.
 If justified, be sure to acknowledge their success.
 You can recognize them in a sales meeting, send them a congratulatory email or something much bigger such as a gift.
 However you choose to celebrate as a sales coach, make it count.